Carbon markets are growing: Here’s what you need to know

 But before we assess the investment case for carbon markets, it’s important to understand the basic concepts of how these markets work.
 This knowledge can help support your analysis of the asset class.

-Carbon credits are perhaps the most well-known aspect of the carbon markets.
-Carbon credits are a commoditised product that permit companies to legally emit greenhouse gas – at the rate of one tonne of CO2 or GHG per credit.1 The credits enable carbon to be tracked and traded like any other commodity.
+Carbon allowances are permits that allow companies to legally emit greenhouse gas – at the rate of one tonne of CO2 or GHG per allowance.1 The allowances enable carbon to be tracked and traded like any other commodity.

 Almost a fifth of global emissions are now covered by a carbon market